notional-labs/classic-core/.github/ISSUE_TEMPLATE/pull_request_template.md

 How was it changed:

-Link to GHE issue tracker:
+Link to GitHub issue tracker:

 ---